About King Mojo Records

 Also, the industry wags said, the Allman Brothers Band could never recover from the death

-of three's, if a number helped it was multiplied by three and if it didn't it was divided
+quirky formula of three's he always used, if a number helped it was multiplied by three

-by three.
-But, working for Atlantic Dick knew the real ABB sales numbers because he'd
+and if it didn't it was divided by three.
+Dick knew the real sales numbers because he

-been because major radio at the time would not play progressive or regional artists.
+major radio at the time would not play progressive or regional artists.

 stylish home in the upscale Morningside neighborhood, in the progressive city of Atlanta

-his disgraceful leadership during Macon's predominately black sanitation workers strike.
+disgraceful leadership during Macon's predominately black sanitation workers strike.

 Thompson stood atop a National Guard armored tank in a school playground waving a